Skip to content

 Key Takeaways

-• AppSec Santa evaluates 170+ application security tools across 10 categories (SAST, SCA, DAST, IAST, RASP, AI Security, API Security, IaC Security, ASPM, Mobile Security) using six qualitative dimensions.
+• AppSec Santa evaluates 215+ application security tools across 11 categories (SAST, SCA, DAST, IAST, RASP, AI Security, API Security, IaC Security, ASPM, Mobile Security, Container Security) using six qualitative dimensions.

 • Tools are included only if they are publicly available, actively maintained within the last 18 months, and directly help secure application code, dependencies, or runtime behavior.

-• All content is written by Suphi Cankurt with 10+ years of application security experience, including hands-on work at Invicti Security — a potential bias disclosed transparently on the methodology page.
+• All content is written by Suphi Cankurt with years of application security experience.

 Why this page exists